ABK998/ABK998/README.md

 2. Contribute to open-source projects.

-3. Participate in game jams and coding competitions.
+3. Participate in Game Jams and Coding Competitions.

 📬 Let's Connect!
 Feel free to reach out for collaboration, discussions, or just to say hi!